pei886/tp/docs/DeveloperGuide.md

 1. Adding a project while all projects are being shown

-    1. Test case: `project add n/Clean Beach`<br>
+    1. Test case: `project add n/Clean Beach d/Cleaning the beach`<br>
        Expected: A new project named Clean Beach is added to the list with the correct timestamp.
-No last update and description is available.
+No last update is available.
     2. Test case: `project add d/No name provided`<br>
        Expected: No project is added.
 Error message shown indicating that the name field is required.
 Status bar remains unchanged.